NikKowPHP/social-brain/chapters/chapter-10.md

 Now that the neurochemical weather had changed, Maria deployed Calibrated Vulnerability.
 "Okay," she said, leaning forward.
 "I'll be honest.
 I don't see an easy answer here.
 I don't have the technical depth to make this call on my own."
 She paused, then delivered the crucial line.
 "But I do trust the two of you, completely.
 I trust that between Jane's world-class ability to mitigate risk and Mark's brilliant architectural vision, there is a third option we haven't found yet.
 So my only question is this: How can **we** design an experiment that would give you the data you need, Mark, while satisfying your standards for safety, Jane?"

 The energy shifted.
 "I'm not signing off on your plan," Jane said to Mark, her voice firm.
-"But I am willing to look at a formal proposal for a limited, time-boxed experiment.
-The burden of proof is on you."
-Mark bristled, but nodded.
-"Fine.
-You'll have it by tomorrow."
+She paused, looking not at him, but at the whiteboard, at the impossible deadline.
+"But..." she took a breath, the sound of it sharp in the tense room.
+"My grandfather built bridges.
+He used to say you respect gravity.
+But he also said you don't discover new materials by building the same bridge twice."
+She finally met Mark's eyes.
+"I will sign off on a 48-hour, high-risk, full-scale prototype.
+We build it, we try to break it, and if it holds, we go.
+If it fails, we never speak of it again, and we use the old stack.
+This is the only way we meet the deadline."

+Mark stared at her, stunned.
+It wasn't a compromise.
+It was a gamble—the kind of bold, intuitive leap he never expected from Jane.
+It was the most Sentinel-like thing she could do: embrace a huge, immediate risk to avoid the certain, larger failure of missing the deadline.
+For the first time, he saw her not as a roadblock, but as a different kind of engineer.

 The deadlock was not resolved, but it was moved from paralysis to forward motion.